 - Net Carbs: 5g per serving (1 serving = 3 pancakes)

-- This recipe makes 9 pancakes and each serving is 3 pancakes for a total of 3 servings.
+- Recipe Total and Serving Size: This recipe makes 9 pancakes and each serving is 3 pancakes for a total of 3 servings.

-- The nutrition information for this recipe was calculated without the optional toppings.
+- Nutritional Information: Information for this recipe was calculated without the optional toppings.

 - Storage: Store Syrniki in an airtight food storage container in the fridge for up to 2 days or in the freezer for up to 3 months.

 - Reheating: To reheat, thaw the Syrniki to room temperature and then use the microwave or bake at 350F until warm.